 In Parts 2-3, you'll show you have mastery of the tools and concepts from Recitation 1: the docker container, your local computer's Linux-style command line, and the homework test tool for the course, hwtest.py.

-NOTE: You need to submit a bit of code and a PDF with three screenshots; read this write-up carefully.
+NOTE: You need to submit some quizzes, a PDF with two screenshots, and a bit of code; read this write-up carefully!